Understanding Your Opportunities

 Exchange programs allow you study at a university abroad and directly enroll in coursework as a visiting international student.
 Exchange programs tend to be the most affordable type of study abroad program because you pay regular SUNY tuition and mandatory fees plus your living, travel, and personal expenses.
 Depending on the cost of living in your choice of location, your costs to study abroad on an exchange program can be relatively similar to what you are currently paying to study and live on campus at UAlbany for the equivalent amount of time.
 Due to varying levels of on-site support and possible language barriers, exchange programs may require a higher level of independence.
 Exchange programs tend to have a higher level of cultural immersion because you typically enroll in coursework along with local students and taught by local professors.
 Most exchange programs are semester-length or year-long opportunities.

-UAlbany has maintained a presence in Madrid for over 50 years!
-An integral part of the UAlbany experience is spending a semester or summer on the UAlbany in Madrid program.
+UAlbany has maintained a presence in Spain for over 50 years!
+An integral part of the UAlbany experience is spending a semester or summer on the UAlbany in Valencia, Spain program.
 Seize YOUR opportunity to be a part of this cherished UAlbany tradition.
-No prior study of the Spanish language is required and there is a variety of courses and academic tracks to choose from, including coursework taught by UAlbany faculty in the summer and optional internships in semester-length program.
-Study psychology, communication, statistics, art history, politics and more with UAlbany in Madrid!
+No prior study of the Spanish language is required and there is a variety of courses and academic tracks to choose from, including coursework taught by UAlbany faculty in the summer.
+Study psychology, communication, art history, politics and more with UAlbany in Valencia, Spain!

 Study abroad programs are arrangements with overseas universities, institutes, and other educational entities by which you complete part of your degree requirements through educational activities outside the United States.
 Study abroad programs tend to exist in locations where an exchange program is not feasible, because coursework in English is not readily available or because a higher level of student support is required or desired.
 Study abroad programs can vary widely in cost, length, and type of coursework available.
 UAlbany offers a variety of study abroad programs during the semester (fall/spring/academic year), wintersession, spring break, and summer terms.
 Some study abroad programs offer language training and/or excursions and activities.

 Faculty-led programs abroad are targeted opportunities for you to learn from UAlbany faculty experts in a particular field while traveling abroad to locations that are particularly relevant to that field.
 Study social policy in Africa, explore teaching and learning in Belize, and much more!
-The wide breadth of faculty led program options available is continually updated and refreshed.
+The faculty led program options available are continually updated and refreshed.

 Internships are work-related learning experiences intended to develop hands-on skills within a certain occupational field.
 An international internships provides you with real-world, hands-on training, mentorship, and professional experience in your field of study.
 It also provides exposure to international business and culture, through which you gain valuable knowledge of other customs while increasing your self-confidence, characteristics often desired by prospective employers.
 Examples of placements include partner university labs, businesses, NGOs and not-for-profits, as well as IT, media, and design firms.
 Students with the greatest fluency in the local language have access to the greatest variety of internship placement options.
 Internships may range from part-time to full-time and from a few weeks to an academic year.
 There is no better preparation for entering today’s multinational corporations and multicultural wok environments than an international internship.